 Only the visible fields of an input layer are copied into the base layer.
 If the input layer has a selection set, only the selected features are copied into the base layer.

-An example of creating a balanced territory solution would be a service provider looking to redistrict the franchise areas based on ZIP Codes.
+An example of creating a balanced territory solution is a service provider looking to redistrict the franchise areas based on ZIP Codes.
 An equal population distribution is key to adequately support a customer base.
-Also important is knowing the total number of households; however, it is not as important in the balance process.
+Also important is knowing the total number of households, but it is not as important in the balance process.
 The bar chart below shows that each territory has an approximately equal total population.
 The reason is that 2017 Total Population was set as a balance variable, but 2017 Total Households was not.

 Create balanced territories

-To create a balanced territory solution, variables must first be added to the level using the Add Level Variables geoprocessing tool.
+To create a balanced territory solution, you must first add variables to the level using the Add Level Variables geoprocessing tool.
 Variables can only be added to a level above the base level.
 In other words, they can only be added to the Territories level (level 1) or any level above Territories—for example, Regions.
-Once the variable has been added to the level, the Set Balance Variables geoprocessing tool can be used to specify variable importance for balancing.
-If no balance variables are set, the Solve Territories geoprocessing tool will create territories based on compactness.
+Once the variable has been added to the level, you can use the Set Balance Variables geoprocessing tool to specify variable importance for balancing.
+If no balance variables are set, the Solve Territories geoprocessing tool creates territories based on compactness.

 The Solve Territories geoprocessing tool allows the user to specify the number of territories to be created.
 If a value for the Number of Territories parameter is not specified, the tool will adjust or balance existing level territories.
 Solve Territories will randomly find the centers of territories based on clusters.
 If clustering is high, the centers will be closer together, and if the clustering is low, the centers will be farther apart.
 Since the centers are randomly determined, rerunning the Solve Territories tool may generate different results because of the random nature of determining the centers.

 If the location of territory centers is already known—for example, store locations—you can use the Load Territory Records geoprocessing tool to load the territory centers and create empty territories with known centers.
 This will determine the center of each territory instead of randomly determining the centers.
-Once the territories with known centers are created, the Solve Territories tool can be used to automatically assign base features to the territories and generate the territory boundaries.
+Once the territories with known centers are created, you can use the Solve Territories tool to automatically assign base features to the territories and generate the territory boundaries.